 Understanding different aspects of the business is important.
 Read music trade magazines to understand the latest developments and see how other events are put together.

 If possible, try to get an internship with an event management company.
 You can get experience planning and promoting major events, which can be invaluable, even if the events are not related to music.

 Many people start out on their own offering their services for free or at a steep discount to local bands trying to make a name for themselves.
 They check out smaller bars, cafes, and fairs for venue options and research lower cost options for equipment or security.
 While you may not make any money for the first few events, these experiences can pave the way for larger and more lucrative opportunities going forward.

 Many people enter the business without fully understanding the demands of the job, so turnover and job burnout is high.
-For those who stay in the business, it can be fiercely competitive, as there are large amounts of people who try to succeed.
-Particularly for those just starting out, it can be difficult to get steady work within the industry, particularly for those just starting out,
+For those who stay in the business, it can be fiercely competitive.
+It can be difficult to get steady work within the industry, particularly for those just starting out,

 If you have a strong knowledge of music, a passion for the industry, outstanding communication and negotiation skills and motivation, you may excel as a music promoter.
 It's a challenging and competitive career path, but it can be very rewarding work if you love what you do.